Home

 Specific Gravity = 3.10 – 3.38

 With a Mohs hardness rating of 6.5 to 7.0, tanzanite is an appropriate gem for engagement and wedding rings, but it does require special care (see special care below).
-Tanzanite is slightly lighter than a diamond and has a refractive index (light reflective quality) similar to a sapphire.
+Tanzanite is slightly lighter in weight than a diamond and has a refractive index (light reflective quality) similar to a sapphire.

-Meaning of Tanzanite:
+Meaning of Tanzanite

 This unique gemstone is believed to imbue wearers with gifts of eternal truth, honesty and knowledge of higher spiritual love and light.
 As the last gemstone added to the official list of birthstones, tanzanite is now the modern birthstone for the month of December.

-Tanzanite Gemstone Enhancements:
+Tanzanite Gemstone Enhancements

 Tanzanite gemstones treated with an artificial coating have been discovered by gemological laboratories during their gemological assessments.
 The coating is not an acceptable form of treatment as it is used to temporary camouflage gemstones which have poor color characteristics – and shoppers need to beware of coated tanzanite gems.